Perez wins chaotic Monaco GP, Ferrari blows it for Leclerc

 “Checo was sensational,” Horner said.
 “It’s very tough in conditions like that but we got the calls right.”

 “It’s a massive day for myself and my country.
 I am very happy.
 I was wearing a Pedro Rodriguez helmet,” Perez said.
-“I am sure he was looking down on me and hopefully he would be very proud.”
+“I am sure he was looking down on me and hopefully he would be very proud.
+I’m the only Mexican or Latin-American driver on the grid.
+It just shows how difficult it is for us to make it into the sport.”

 Rodriguez, a Mexican driver who won two F1 races, died in 1971.